tuananhlevan/Simple-Projects/LinearRegression/README.md

 ```
-This is my simple version implementation of linear regression.
+A simple version of Linear Regression
-Please understand that this can be improve in plenty of ways.
 ```